 Demerara sugar is partially-refined raw sugar that is made from the first pressing of sugar cane.
 Once the extracted cane juices evaporate, you're left with large grain sugar that has a golden brown color and a subtle molasses flavor.
 The small amount of molasses that remains in demerara sugar allows it to retain a little more mineral and nutritional content compared to granulated sugar.

-Many prefer demerara to granulated sugar because it's far less processed.
+Some people prefer demerara to granulated sugar because it's far less processed.
 Bakers like it because of the texture that it contributes to recipes.
 It's especially good to make a crunchy topping on baked goods.
 You can also sprinkle it on top of hot or cold cereal, fruit, or desserts for texture and flavor.

 Demerara sugar has become a favorite of coffee and tea connoisseurs, who have adopted it as the preferred sweetener for hot beverages.
 It lends a little toffee flavor to beverages.
-If you've never tried demerara before, pick up a couple of packets the next time you're in a coffee shop, and see what you think.
+If you've never tried demerara before, pick up a couple of packets the next time you're in a coffee shop and see what you think.

 Because of its looks, this sugar has also become a favorite of many mixologists for use in cocktails and on the rims of cocktail glasses.
 It goes exceptionally well with brown liquor drinks such as bourbon, aged whiskey, and dark molasses-based rum.